Tips for Getting Through the Thanksgiving Holiday Stress Free!

 The holidays are expensive, so look for ways to save money where you can.
 One cool way is to buy big portions of certain foods that can go towards leftovers to last you months in the freezer.
 For example, think about buying a little larger ham to add the extra meat to tasty, cheap meals later.
 Save turkey bones for stocks you can freeze.
 Try new recipes that use leftover half-cans of cranberry sauce.

 Asking for help from your guests is a great way to reduce stress.
-Whether it’s asking them contributing meals of their own (perhaps that meet dietary restrictions, too), involving the kids into meal making, or just getting an extra hand in the kitchen can make a world of difference for your evening (or weekend).
+Whether it’s asking them contributing meals of their own (perhaps that meet dietary restrictions), involving the kids into meal making, or just getting an extra hand in the kitchen can make a world of difference when preparing for the holiday.

 Enjoy your hard work

 Finally, don’t stress about the imperfections.
 The point of the holidays is to be with family and friends.
 The food will be the backdrop for a great party, but no one important is judging you and it’s hard to screw up.
-Besides, stressing out can make even more mistakes, so try to keep your eye on the big picture: the holidays should be fun if you plan ahead!
+Besides, stressing out can make even more mistakes, so try to keep your eye on the big picture, which is having a great time with your guests.
+We hope these tips will help reduce a little stress when preparing for the holidays!